 Why has this idea resurfaced and what are its prospects?

 With Medicare Part D prescription drug spending growth on the rise, and strong public support for policymakers to take action to ensure the affordability of medications, policy options to lower drug prices, including allowing Medicare to negotiate drug prices, are being mentioned by some policymakers in Congress and by President Trump.
 Other approaches not addressed here but also proposed as ways to control drug costs include: greater drug price transparency, modifying regulations to speed generic drugs and biosimilars to market, value-based purchasing, reference pricing, reducing drug companies’ market exclusivity period, and extending the Medicaid drug price rebate to low-income Medicare Part D enrollees.
 According to CBO, the rebate proposal would achieve $145 billion in savings to Medicare over a ten-year period (2017-2026).

-The potential to achieve savings from Medicare drug price negotiation depends on details that have yet to be specified by policymakers who support the idea, including President Trump.
 Allowing Medicare to negotiate drug prices would require a change in the law, which means that bipartisan support would be needed for legislation to move forward in Congress.
 Although the President has endorsed the idea, Republican policymakers in Congress have historically been opposed to it.
 And there has been, and is still, strong resistance to this idea from the pharmaceutical industry.
 While the immediate prospects for this proposal and other prescription drug savings proposals are unclear, the issue of drug price affordability is likely to continue to weigh on the minds of consumers at the pharmacy counter.